maniospas/Blombly/docs/advanced/preprocessor.md

 <br>

-**In practical code writting, you will mostly use permissions, dependencies, and perhaps compile time execution.**
+**In practical code writing, you will mostly use permissions, dependencies, and perhaps compile time execution.**
 Macros and other transformations may alter the order in which written code is executed and should be sparingly used - if at all.
 They are meant to support libraries that inject new coding patterns, like those found in the `libs/.bb` file